What are the primary concerns when purchasing property in Pagosa Springs?

 Basic types of real estate available in the Pagosa Springs Area.

-There are a number of other subdivided areas, which offer 3-5 acre parcels.
-Some offer a central water system, but others will require wells.
+Other Small Acreage Subdivisions: There are a number of other subdivided areas which offer 3–10-acre parcels.
+Some offer a central water system, but others will require wells or cisterns.
 Individual septic systems are necessary.
 Most have electric and phone utilities available fairly close by.
 Most of these areas have or have had covenants, which may or may not be enforced.
-A few have a Property Owner’s Association.
-Average price range is $35,000 to $100,000.
+A few have an active Property Owner’s Association.
+The price range is $43,000 to just under $1M with the median at $107,450

-There are a few areas where larger parcels can be obtained.
-These usually are in the neighborhood of around 35-acres.
-These run about $4,000 to $10,000 per acre on the average.
+There are several subdivisions where larger parcels can be obtained.
+These usually are in the neighborhood of around 35 to 40 acres.
+These run about $9,700 & up per acre on average.
 Availability of utilities and roads vary.
 Well and septic systems are usually necessary.
-PLEASE NOTE: The reason there are almost no parcels in the 15 to 30 acre range is due to a State Law passed in 1972 which prohibits the subdividing of any real estate into parcels smaller then 35 acres unless extensive subdivision regulations are complied with.
+PLEASE NOTE: The reason there are almost no parcels in the 15-to-30-acre range is due to a State Law passed in 1972 which prohibits the subdividing of any real estate into parcels smaller than 35 acres, unless extensive subdivision regulations are complied with, making it very expensive to develop such parcels.

 A variety of large tracts are available from time to time.
-These have a dramatic range in size from 80 acres to several hundred or even thousand acres.
+These have a dramatic range in size from 80 acres to several hundred or even a thousand acres.
 They also can have a wide range in price.
-Typically however, they will average $4,000 to $6,000 per acre with some going for as low as $2,000 and as high as $10,000 per acre.
-Generally speaking, as you move higher in elevation to the north and east, the price of property increases.
+Typically, however, they range from $9000 to over $45,000 per acre.
+Generally speaking, as you move higher in elevation to the north and east, or river frontage the price of the property increases.

 WHAT ARE SOME OTHER CONSIDERATIONS?